 The Yucatan Chicken Salad ($17.50) offers a healthier alternative, a mound of mixed greens is topped with fire-roasted corn, pico de gallo, avocado,roasted red pepper, black beans, shredded cheddar, chili lime dressing with a surprising pop, naturally raised chicken and a tall tortilla sail.

 The “20 Napkin Burger” rings in at a whopping $26.50.
 This double burger made from premium Durham Ontario beef is topped with brisket, bacon, house cheese sauce, lettuce, tomato and onion, and a slider on top to boot.
 Fries are hand cut fresh every day, and they’re pretty darn good.

 The T.L.T. ($17.50) is still pricey though slightly more manageable and unexpectedly flavourful and spicy.
 I’m a sucker for the seared tuna and togarashi aioli, on toasted focaccia with pea shoots, avocado, onion, cucumber and of course, lettuce and tomato.

 Beer pairings and suggestions for them abound, obviously.
 I like a good old Henderson’s Best with fast food options and a Side Launch Wheat with lighter items, but of course there are more than enough options to choose from.

 We're excited to invite you to another edition of our monthly Brewmaster's Dinner Series.
-We've partnered with the amazing Whitewater Brewing Company, located in the lovely Ottawa Valley, to bring you a 4 course dinner and beer pairing dinner (plus a welcome beer).
+We've partnered with the crew from Left Field Brewery, located in Toronto's East End, to bring you a 4 course dinner and beer pairing dinner (plus a welcome beer).